MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 When working in a regulated industry, maintaining full control of access is key.
 To do so, we recommend using the principle of least privilege (PoLP).
 PoLP is an information security concept stating that a user should only be granted access to the specific data, resources, or applications that are needed to complete the required task.

-To properly configure your Identity and Access Management (IAM) and maintain full access control of Guides content, we recommend you define roles, functionalities, and environments.
+To properly configure your Identity and Access Management (IAM) and maintain full access control of Dynamics 365 Guides content, we recommend you define roles, functionalities, and environments.
 If your organization has facilitated stakeholder workshops as suggested in [prerequisites for implementation and planning roll-out](prerequisites-for-implementation-and-planning-roll-out.md), you have most of the information needed to define these roles.

 ## Define roles